Alton Brown’s Hot Cocoa Mix

 I’ve been making my own cocoa mix for a few years.
 Packets of hot cocoa mix that you get in the grocery store are way too sweet for me now!
 I tried one about a month ago, and it’s never a good sign when you grimace while you’re trying to eat or drink something.
 It was so sweet and gross.
 Some hot cocoa mixes have weird (and not-so-weird) additives – corn syrup solids and the like.
 The same goes for powdered non-dairy creamer, which I also won’t use in hot cocoa mix.

-I made a lot of hot cocoa and cocoa mixes during the past two years, but I keep returning to the same recipe, which I compare all mix recipes to.
+I made a lot of hot cocoa and cocoa mixes during the past two years, but I keep returning to this same recipe, which I compare all mix recipes to.
 I want to add the caveat that I haven’t tried mixes made with actual chocolate – only cocoa powder.
 [I still have 7 canisters of cocoa left from when I ordered a case of 12 but ended up with 23 canisters of the stuff.]

 The best hot cocoa mix recipe that I’ve found is still Alton Brown’s Hot Cocoa Mix recipe, with the adjustments below.

 This mix is for a dark hot cocoa.
 It’s not particularly sweet.
 I like to think of it as an everyday hot cocoa mix; the Mocha Hot Cocoa I made last year is different (and not for everyone) with the addition of instant coffee, and other Hot Cocoa Mix is definitely much sweeter than this one.
 Alton Brown’s recipe is a solid, go-to recipe.